 Most of our patients do not experience significant discomfort following their rhinoplasty procedure, and any discomfort is usually resolved with prescription pain medication.
 Dressings, nasal splints, or external nasal casts are used to protect the nose and expedite healing, depending upon the rhinoplasty technique used for your individual procedure.
 While some patients may feel a slight numbness in the tip of the nose immediately after surgery, this tends to dissipate after a few months.

 During the first days of recovery, you should elevate your head and apply a cold pack to help reduce any swelling.
-After a few days, you will return to our Richmond office and one of our plastic surgeons will remove your dressings and/or splints.
+After a few days, you will return to our office allowing your surgeon to remove your dressings and/or splints.
 Most patients are able to return to work within 1 week of surgery.
 While at this time you will likely be able to see changes in the appearance of your new nose, the final results will be fully visible 6-12 months after the procedure.

 Dr. Zemmel and Dr. Dassoulas customize each rhinoplasty procedure to address the unique concerns of the individual.
 As a result, the cost of rhinoplasty surgery varies from patient to patient.
 According to the American Society of Plastic Surgeons’ 2017 statistics, the average cost of rhinoplasty in the U.S. is $5,125 (not including surgical or anesthesia fees).